sensu/sensu-docs-legacy/source/docs/0.21/filters.md

 - Filters can be inclusive (only matching events are handled) or exclusive (matching events are _not_ handled)
-- As soon as a Filter removes an Event (i.e. filters it out), no further analysis is performed (e.g. if multiple `filters` are configured), and the Event Handler will not be executed
+- As soon as a Filter removes an Event (i.e. filters it out), no further analysis is performed and the Event Handler will not be executed

 ## When should I use a Filter? {#when-should-i-use-a-filter}

-Sensu Filters allow you to configure conditional logic to be applied during the event processing cycle.
-Compared to executing an event handler, evaluating event filters is an inexpensive operation which can provide overall monitoring performance gains by reducing the overall number of events that need to be handled.
-Additionally, by using Sensu Filters instead of building conditional logic into custom Handlers, conditional logic can be applied to multiple Handlers, and monitoring configuration stays <abbr title="Don't Repeat Yourself">DRY</abbr>.
+Sensu Filters allow you to configure conditional logic to be applied during the event processing flow.
+Compared to executing an event handler, evaluating event filters is an inexpensive operation which can provide overall monitoring performance gains by reducing the  number of events that need to be handled.
+Additionally, by using Sensu Filters, instead of building conditional logic into custom Handlers, conditional logic can be applied to multiple Handlers, and monitoring configuration stays <abbr title="Don't Repeat Yourself">DRY</abbr>.

 ## Filter definition